 The information provided here will give residents and businesses useful tips on how to prevent the common causes of fire, injuries and accidents in your home.
 Please take a few minutes to go over this safety information and share it with family members.
-If you or a group would like to schedule a Fire Station tour, please call our business line to arrange a date and station location most convenient for you: 619-691-5027.

 - CPR (Cardiopulmonary Resuscitation)